Cardinal-Cryptography/signer-integration-example/README.md

 </button>
 ```

-`APP_NAME` is a string - name of an app that's trying to connect.
+`APP_NAME` is a string - a name of an app that's trying to connect.

 Important!
 You have to call `web3Enable` before any other utility functions.

-Now, after clicking the button, after going through `Your privacy is protected` screen, you should see one of those pop-ups:
+Now, after clicking the button, after going through `Your privacy is protected` screen, you should see one of these pop-ups:

 ![Connect pop-up screenshot][no-accounts]
 ![Connect pop-up screenshot][connect-app-screenshot]

 Add an account to Signer if you haven't already and make sure you select the checkbox next to it when connecting.
 Connecting an account means it's going to be available to a website - we'll be able to get account information and initiate signing transactions.

-You can change connected accounts going to:
+You can change connected accounts by going to:
 `settings (top left corner) > Trusted apps > <Your app>`

 ## Loading accounts